 speaker

-President and CEO of Ferrand Technology Group Corporation
+President and CEO of Foreign Technology Group Corporation

 I guess a couple comments on that.
-First of all, and we're really, in my mind, following the model that we used when we went into China.
+So first of all, and we're really, in my mind, following the model that we used when we went into China.
 When we went into China, the plan was to sell to existing customers in the West.
 We didn't actually have plans to sell into the Chinese aerospace market, but once we got there, we realized we should, and we are.
-As we go into India, for sure our initial plans are to sell to existing customers in the West, and that I think we can get going pretty quickly.
-But definitely this time we know there's a market in India.
+As we go into India, for sure our initial plans are to sell to existing customers in the West.
+And that, I think, we can get going pretty quickly.
+But definitely this time, we know there's a market in India.
 As I said, Modi has a specific strategy in India called Make in India, where they want to domesticate as much of the aerospace and defense activities as makes sense for them.
 So they're pushing that.
-There's definitely opportunities there that realistically will take some time to really get the benefits from.
+There's definitely opportunities there.
+That realistically will take some time to really get the benefits from.
 But interestingly enough, we announced last week that we're going to India.
-That's because we were at an aerospace conference in India, which was pretty big.
+That's because we were at an air show in India or aerospace conference in India, which was pretty big.
 But the interest we garnered just from a few days at this conference was amazing from Indian customers.
-So there is definitely a great market there.
-Timing to penetrate at TBD at this moment.
-And then just in case you're asking, our timing to actually start generating revenue in our facility, realistically it's next year.
-I think this year we'll be waiting for a facility to be built out, getting equipment installed and operating, and be ready to go next year.
+So there is definitely, you know, a great market there.
+Timing to penetrate it, TBD at this moment.
+And then, you know, just things you're asking, you know, our timing to actually start generating revenue in our facility.
+Realistically, it's next year.
+I think this year we'll be waiting for our facility to be built out, getting equipment installed and operating and be ready to go next year.

 speaker